SummaryRead the full fact sheet

 Gonorrhoea, chlamydia, hepatitis B, hepatitis C

 All of these STIs are caused by viruses or bacteria that can be passed on in the same way: through contact with infected bodily fluids, such as semen, pre-ejaculatory fluid, blood, or vaginal secretions.
 So oral sex puts you at risk for these diseases.
-HIV is also in this category (see more below).
+HIV is also in this category (see HIV on this page).

 You may be infected with one of these STIs if infected fluids come in contact with any sores, cuts, or ulcers you may have.
 The fluids can also get into inflamed cells on the lips, mouth, genitals or anus, the membrane of your eye, or the cells of your throat.
 This contact can allow the fluids to get into your bloodstream and make you sick.